-- 2. Place the "Head" and "Hold Tank Discharge" switches on the CZone panel in the "on" position. - 3.
-Engage the pump using the key switch in the tank manager panel.
+2. Place the "Head" and "Hold Tank Discharge" switches on the CZone panel in the "on" position.

+- 3. Engage the pump using the key switch in the tank manager panel.
 Turn the switch to the "start" position momentarily and release.
 The key will return to the "auto off" position.
 The discharge pump will run until the tank manager panel indicates the tank is empty. - 4.
-Turn "Discharge" off on the CZone Panel.
-Press the "Closed" side of the Holding Tank Discharge Seacock switch.
-A red light will illuminate on the switch when the seacock is fully closed.
+Turn "Discharge" off on the CZone panel and the Seacock will close automatically.